-Lectures and problem sessions: (Mondays 13.30-16.00, Aud.
-4)

-Mix of lectures and short problem sessions without preparation.
+Lectures and problem sessions: (Tuesdays 17.00-19.00, Aud.
+4) Mix of lectures and short problem sessions without preparation.
+I do not assume that you have read the material in advance.

-Exercise sessions: (Mondays 16.00-18.30, room 4A 56 and 4A 58.)
+Exercise sessions: (Tuesdays 19.00-21.00, rooms 4A 56 and 4A 58.)
 Exercises will be based on the material of the lecture on the same day.
-You will probably need to keep working on the exercises even after the session to get through them all.
+You will probably need to work on the exercises even after the session.

-Hand-ins: Approval of mandatory hand-ins required to enter exam.

-There will be a group project consisting of 3 mandatory hand-ins.
-Additionally there will be 3 individual hand-ins, at least one of which must be approved.
+Hand-ins: Approval of mandatory hand-ins required to enter exam.There will be a group project consisting of 3 mandatory hand-ins.Additionally, two of three individual hand-ins must be approved.